-Vashon Pharmacy is providing drive-through vaccinations by appointment only.
-Check VashonPharmacy.com/covid to see if they are currently taking appointments; if so, that is also the place to be screened and get a time slot.
-If you cannot access a computer, call during Pharmacy open hours to make an appointment: 206-463-9118, Option 9, 9am to 7pm.
+Vashon Pharmacy is providing drive-through or walk-up vaccinations by appointment.
+Beginning on May 6th, it will also offer walk-up vaccine clinics with no appointment necessary on Tuesdays, Thursday, and Saturdays.
+Check VashonPharmacy.com/covid.
+The site is currently open for making appointments most of the time due to more regular vaccine availability.
+If you cannot access a computer, call during Pharmacy open hours to make an appointment: 206-463-9118, Option 9, 9am to 7pm or take advantage of the new walk-in clinics.
 See below for more details on their process and vaccine status.
-For a preview of what you will be asked when you sign up, see this PDF.
+For a preview of what you will be asked when you sign up for an appointment, see this PDF.

-Sign up to receive emails of the Situation Reports and occasional updates on vaccine sign-up availability at www.VoiceofVashon.org/alertsignup.
+Sign up to receive emails of the Situation Reports and occasional updates on vaccine availability at www.VoiceofVashon.org/alertsignup.

 Where can I get vaccinated off-island?

 Washington State Department of Health is keeping an official list of locations providing vaccines here: https://www.doh.wa.gov/YouandYourFamily/Immunization/VaccineLocations

 What else do I need to know about getting vaccinated?

 You cannot get a COVID-19 vaccine within 2 weeks (before or after) of receiving any other vaccine.

 Pfizer's vaccine is currently the only one approved for use for 16- and 17-year-olds.

 To receive information about vaccine availability via email, sign up here: www.VoiceOfVashon.org/alertsignup